-- > Families
+- Families

-- > Respectful relationships, including friendships
+- Respectful relationships, including friendships

 - Online and media

-- > Being safe
+- Being safe

-- > Intimate and sexual relationships, including sexual health
+- Intimate and sexual relationships, including sexual health

-For more information about our RSE curriculum and when it is delivered, see Appendices 1 and 2.
+For more information about our RSE curriculum, see Appendices I and 2.

 These areas of learning are taught within the context of family life, taking care to make sure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents and foster parents/carers, amongst other structures), along with reflecting sensitively that some children may have a different structure of support around them (for example, looked-after children or young carers).
 Our SEND students receive the same content but it may be delivered differently using appropriate teaching and learning strategies.